1c7/Yogurt/README.md

 ### Why I build this
 1. I can't use Paddle / Gumroad
-2. I need something simple (I don't want deal with existig solution that use C++ or Java)
+2. I need something simple (I don't want deal with existig solution that use C++ or Java or need to deploy to server)
 3. I don't want spend too much time & money